isedwards/kb/linux/pdfs.md

 Combine the pages (make sure they are combined in the correct order, e.g. not 1, 10, 11, 2, ...)

     convert *.png edited.pdf

+## pdftk

+The process above results in a large output because all pages are converted to images.
+In the future, it would make sense to use `pdftk` and only modify the pages that are actually being edited.